Sergiu25/ExplainLikeI5/README.md

 Gemini API (for that LLM magic)

-📌 Why I made this
+📌 Why I made this:

 Because sometimes the smartest way to explain something… is the simplest way.
 Whether you're a kid, a curious adult, or just want the TL;DR without the headache—this is for you.

 🌈 License